 When you choose the goal you want to achieve with Mailchimp, it would recommend the next steps tailored in line with the goal.
 The dashboard would also be personalized based on your goal.

 Despite Mailchimp being more than just an email marketing platform, they make it easy for you to get started by providing detailed tutorials and webinars.
 When you also hover over the features, it highlights the benefits of those features making it easy to get around the interface.

 Mailchimp has a marketplace where you can hire experts to build automations, organize your contacts and even train you on how to use the platform.

-But when a software has such a marketplace, know that it isn’t that easy to use for most people.
+But when an email marketing solution has such a marketplace, know that it isn’t that easy to use for most people.

 It also offers native integration in categories like customer service, analytics, eCommerce, payments, subscription management, and many more.